alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-uthaymeen/audios/2026/2026-08-06-responding-to-the-misuse-of-for-you-is-your-religion-when-enjoining-good-and-forbidding-evil.md

 ### Question:

-Rashid Ghanem Al-Abd Al-Ghaffar also says: "Some people—may Allah guide them—when you command them to fulfill a religious duty, say: 'For you is your religion, and for me is my religion.'
-What is the Muslim's stance on this?"
+Rashid Ghanem Al-Abd Al-Ghaffar also says: Some people—may Allah guide them—when you command them to fulfill a religious duty, say: **'For you is your religion, and for me is my religion.'** [al-Kafirun: 6] What is the Muslim's stance on this?

 ### ​Answer: